 - swiss chard

-- yellow pepper – cut the pepper in thin slices
+- yellow pepper – cut the peppers into thin slices known as matchsticks

 - bean sprouts